 It was an unlucky day for Monday.
 She raced from the post office, pedaling up the cobblestone path with voracious speed as she hurried home to avoid the inevitable precipitation, and to open her gift.
 The envelope, now tucked away in her pocket like a loose gem, was posted a week ago but all Monday cared to notice was a greeting in multicolored calligraphy that read, Happy Birthday!
 Tucked within the womblike layer of paper and scrawling penmanship lay a bundle of crisp, largely numbered currency in pretty shades of mauve and green.
 Only Monday didn’t know this, for if she did, she would have ridden in the other direction and straight to the train station to spend the cash on a ticket going south - to a future far away from the cold, rainy climate of Dunportling.
 It was her heart’s desire to explore distant lands.
 But as the story goes, it wasn’t meant to be just then.

 The old man lay stretched out on a cardboard bed.
 Bordering on sleep and wakefulness he was jarred from his slumber by the wails of a siren.
 Dazed, he shook himself into reality, only to find that the siren was a screaming girl.
-Shrieks and cries filled his ears to the brim.
+Her shrill lamentation filled his ears to the brim.
 Then, as quickly as it started, it stopped, replaced by the steady rhythm of the downpour beating on the storefront awning under which he resided.
-He raised his head up from his pillow - a white plastic sack filled with newspaper - and peered out through the blanket of rain to see where the disturbance was coming from.
+He raised his head up from his pillow--a white plastic sack filled with newspaper--and peered out through the blanket of rain to see where the disturbance was coming from.
 Across the street, he could see the young girl sitting in a doorway behind a twisted metal heap that slightly resembled a bicycle.

 For an instant, they were locked in a gaze which was broken when a fluttering overhead caught his eye.
 A frigid wind was whipping remnants of leaves and debris into a spiraling, watery funnel, and all at once an envelope dropped from the middle of the phantom twister, landing with a heavy SPLAT on the sidewalk in front of him.
 It was covered with bits and pieces of who knows what, but it was plump and enticing, albeit a slight mystery.